AkritiBhattarai05/AkritiBhattarai05/README.md

 # Hi 👋, I'm Akriti
 🚀 Full Stack Developer (Learning & Building)
-📫 akritibh05@gmail.com
+📫 To reach me : akritibh05@gmail.com
 🔭 Currently working on CareerLens (Full Stack Project)
-🎨 Passionate about UI/UX design and clean interfaces
 😄 You’re here… so you might as well explore my projects
 <!--
 **AkritiBhattarai05/AkritiBhattarai05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.